SamsungInternet/homepage-archive/docs/web-bluetooth.md

 description: Access and control Bluetooth Low Energy devices from your web browser
 ---
 Support for [Web Bluetooth](https://github.com/WebBluetoothCG/web-bluetooth) has been introduced from Samsung Internet v6.x, behind a flag.
-Currently, [v6.2 is available as a beta](https://play.google.com/store/apps/details?id=com.sec.android.app.sbrowser.beta).

-Web Bluetooth is currently an experimental web feature and support is a work in progress.
+Web Bluetooth is currently an experimental web feature.
 It can be enabled by switching on the `internet://flags/#enable-web-bluetooth/` flag and relaunching Samsung Internet.

 *Please note that Android 6.0 Marshmallow or later is required.*